sumitrj/DiaBeaTiT/README.md

 <i> <u> <b>Part A: Construction of the Spectrometer </i> </u></b>

 Near IR range LEDs (940nm) and photodiodes are placed opposite to each other considering an optical rotation of 180 degrees.
+The peak absorption of Glucose is observed at 940nm in it's spectrum.

 These LED's are connected to <u>Arduino NANO </u> which is transferring data to <u>Raspberry Pi zero </u>.